k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 #### Advanced Sequence Settings

-The purpose of the Advanced Sequence Settings pop-up window is to set up additional sequence parameters; it is very similar to the Advanced Masking Settings pop-up window.
+The purpose of the Advanced Sequence Settings pop-up window is to configure additional sequence parameters; it is very similar to the Advanced Masking Settings pop-up window.

 <img src="../images/settings_seq_advanced.png" />